 Training ourselves to run toward God in those painful, trying times are spiritual pull ups that work our spiritual arm muscles over and over, toning them.
 We are able to pull ourselves over that wall of opposition using the strength of the Spirit like a ninja warrior does.
 Rep after rep we grow in strength, agility and flexibility until we can confidently say, “I know my lover is mine and I have everything in you, for we delight ourselves in each other,” (SOS 2:16 TPT).
 Learning how to express our deep affection for Jesus in our moments of weakness and stumbling is how we draw and remain close to Him.
 We see our compromise and our need but we must also see His love as the absolute foundation of our spiritual identity.
 The maiden in Song of Songs knew she was a God lover.
 “When we struggle, we do not cease to be a genuine lover of God, nor do we cease to be beautiful to God.
 Our voice in worship does not become offensive to Him,” Brian Simmons, The Sacred Journey, Broadstreet Publishing, 2015.

 When we feel failure and are trapped in compromise, this must be our confession.
 Like the maiden, our confidence will be steadfast as we say aloud, “I know you are mine and that I am yours.”

 Stay tuned for the rest of this chapter in a few days … feel free to share!
 Just credit me as author or link back to this website.
 Thanks so much!
-This sneak peak came from my book in progress, Unpacking God, copyrighted material.
+This sneak peek is from my book, Tattooed King, Unraveling the Mystery of Jesus, copyrighted material.